OneFourthLabs/Indic-OCR/README.md

 ```

 Pre-processors suppported:

+Most of them are not fully reliable

+- `deskew` - To auto-deskew images
-- `deskew` - To auto-rotate images
+- `auto_rotate` - To auto-rotate images
 - `doc_crop` - To automatically crop only document region
 - `remove_bg` - To automatically erase background from foreground